Yashraaj2002/SQL-Data-Analyst-Portfolio-Project/README.md

 - Practiced translating raw data into strategic insights.
 - Gained confidence with advanced SQL features like window functions, conditional aggregation, and data segmentation.

 ---

-## 📌 What's Next?

-- Visualization using tools like Power BI or Tableau
-- Building interactive dashboards
-- Automating reports with Python or scheduling in a BI pipeline

----